Skip to main content

 2. Open hp-avd-prod-DAG > Assignments > Add

-4. Select Select
+4. Select Review + assign

-Step 8: Configure Entra SSO for AVD
+Step 9: Configure Entra SSO for AVD

 Entra SSO eliminates the second authentication prompt users would otherwise see when connecting to a session host.
 It requires enabling RDP on two AVD service principals and scoping that permission to a device group containing your session hosts.